BrunelCS/.github/profile/README.md

 ![Members](https://img.shields.io/badge/Members-%3E1.5k-blue)
 ![Repo](https://img.shields.io/badge/Repositories-%3E700-blue)

 # Hi there 👋

 🙋‍ Welcome to the Brunel University London Github pages for the Computer Science department.
-In this repository you may find a wide variety of technologies that support our research and teaching such as but not limited to:
+In this repository you may find a wide variety of technologies that support our research and teaching.

 <p align="center">
     <a href=""><img src="https://img.shields.io/badge/iOS-000000?style=for-the-badge&logo=ios&logoColor=white"/></a>